Powerful explosion rocks Lebanon's capital Beirut, thousands injured | DW | 04.08.2020

 International community responds

 The White House announced that the United States was monitoring the explosion very closely and was ready to "offer all possible assistance."
-France and Iran also both announced they would help Lebanon in any way necessary.
+The European Union, France and Iran also both announced they would help Lebanon in any way necessary.

 Lebanon is also currently in the grip of a major economic crisis, with many people taking to the streets in recent months to protest the financial situation.